bhky/nodding-pigeon/README.md

-# dynamic-gesture-detection
+# head-gesture-detection
-Detection and classification of dynamic gestures such as head movement
+Detection and classification of head gestures